Defining Trade Areas using Worker Movement - to Support Trade Area Analysis for Office Buildings

 Historically the property industry has used a “rule of thumb”, adopting an existing statistical area produced by the ABS or just had a crack at what felt right.
 As an approach, this does seem a little arbitrary.

-At propella.ai, we decided to take a more scientific approach to determining the likely trade area for any office building, by examining office worker behaviour.
+At propella.ai, we decided to take a more scientific approach to determine the likely trade area for any office building, by examining office worker behaviour.

 Identifying Workers within an Office Building to assist with Trade Area Analysis